- 1020FA

 In personal service, papers are handed personally to the defendant or respondent.

-You can't serve the papers in your own case.
+You cannot serve the papers in your own case.
 Papers can be served by a sheriff, a constable, a U.S. Marshal, or by any person 18 or older who is:

 Whoever serves the papers needs to fill out a Proof of Service.
 You will then need to file the Proof of Service.
 See the Forms section below to find the right one for your case.